bradlangshaw/fileupload-tutorial/README.md

-FILE UPLOAD ASSIGNMENT FOR COMP2106
+<h1>FILE UPLOAD ASSIGNMENT FOR COMP2106</h1>

-start in app.js
+Open files in your code editor and start in app.js